HanyinWang/llm-layer/README.md

 ```bash
 pip install torch transformers trl peft ipykernel ipywidgets
 ```
-Inference on one sample, providing a *note* and a *condition* of interest.
+Inference on one sample, providing a `note` and a `condition` of interest ("cancer" or "diabetes" for now).
 ```bash
 python example_run.py --sample_note 'sample_note.txt' --sample_condition diabetes